nikolaygtitov/ToursApp/README.md

 ```
 * Other preconfigured user accounts or data: **NONE**

+### How to..
+This section is about how to test certain functionalities that may appear missing or hard to find in the given User Interface.
+* As Admin I want to login
+  * Email: ngtitov@ncsu.edu
+  * Password: AdminNCSU
+* As Admin I want to View/Create/Edit/Delete existing users in the system
+  * Login as Admin
+  * Go To "User Page" from home page
+  * Under "Users Section" go to "Create/View/Edit/Delete Users"
+* As Customer I want to submit a review for a tour that that I have already taken.
+  * For this functionality, there are two conditions.
+First, there must exist a Tour that has Status "Completed", meaning it has already taken place in the past (and it must not be Canceled by an Agent).
+Second, Customer must have at least 1 reserved seat for that tour.
+If both conditions are met, Customer may leave a review, no other way is possible.

 ### Usage
 There are three (3) types of users in the system:
 * Admin